sonusuraj/nameguru/README.md

-# nameguru
+# NameGuru
-We can predict your name
+We can predict your name.